 Salute to Freedom Independence Day Celebration

-July 3-7, Bretton Woods.
+July 3-6, Bretton Woods.
 This weekend family event will honor soldiers from past to present, saluting heroes from every American war.
 Celebrate with a barbecue, family activities, demonstrations, musical performances, visits from Lincoln and Roosevelt and two separate displays of Omni Mount Washington’s famous fireworks.
 The weekend starts at 3 p.m. on July 3 at the Omni Mount Washington Hotel.
-Rooms from $242 a night.
 Call (603) 278-1000 or click here for reservations and information.

 July 4, Sanbornton.
 Fireworks will begin at 9 p.m. at the Steele Hill Resort, 516 Steele Hill Rd.

 July 5, Sunapee Harbor.
 The Independence Day Parade begins at 12 p.m. with a theme of super heroes.
 Also featuring marching bands, clowns, sports teams, school classes, old cars/trucks, John Deere Gators, fire trucks, farming tractors and more.
 Line up at 11 a.m., parade starts at noon.
 Fireworks in Sunapee Harbor at dusk.